 - 5.1 If a member of staff, parent or member of the public is concerned about a child's welfare, they should report it to the designated safeguarding lead as soon as possible.
 On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay.
-Although any member of staff can make a referral to Children's Services where possible there should be a conversation with the Designated Safeguarding Lead. - 5.2 If anyone other than the Designated Safeguarding Lead makes a referral to Children's Services or to the police, they should inform the DSL as soon as possible. - 5.3 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead immediately; - Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - Any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories. - Any significant changes in attendance or punctuality; - Any significant changes in a child's presentation; - Any concerns relating to people who may pose a risk of harm to a child; and/or - Any disclosures of abuse that children have made. - 5.4 There will be occasions where a child discloses abuse directly to a member of staff.
-If this happens, the member of staff will; - listen carefully to the child and believe what they are saying;

-- not promise confidentiality, as information may need to be passed on so the child and family can receive additional support; - only ask for clarification if something is unclear and will not ask 'leading' questions; - report disclosure to the designated safeguarding lead as soon as possible, certainly by the end of the day; - only discuss the issue with colleagues that need to know about it; and - will write up the disclosure and pass it to the designated safeguarding lead.
-It is likely they will have a discussion with the DSL prior to this.

-5.5 The designated safeguarding lead will make a decision about the action that needs to be taken following a member of staff raising a concern about a child, or following a direct disclosure.
-The DSL may;
+Although any member of staff can make a referral to Children's Services where possible there should be a conversation with the Designated Safeguarding Lead. - 5.2 If anyone other than the Designated Safeguarding Lead makes a referral to Children's Services or to the police, they should inform the DSL as soon as possible. - 5.3 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead immediately; - Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - Any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories. - Any significant changes in attendance or punctuality; - Any significant changes in a child's presentation; - Any concerns relating to people who may pose a risk of harm to a child; and/or - Any disclosures/allegations of abuse that children have shared. - 5.4 There will be occasions where a child discloses/alleges abuse directly to a member of staff.
+If this happens, the member of staff will; - listen carefully to the child and believe what they are saying; - not promise confidentiality, as information may need to be passed on so the child and family can receive additional support; - only ask for clarification if something is unclear and will not ask 'leading' questions; - report disclosure to the designated safeguarding lead as soon as possible, certainly by the end of the day; - only discuss the issue with colleagues that need to know about it; and - will write up the disclosure and pass it to the designated safeguarding lead.
+It is likely they will have had a discussion with the DSL prior to this but delay should be avoided. - 5.5 The designated safeguarding lead will make a decision about the action that needs to be taken following a member of staff raising a concern about a child, or following a direct disclosure recording a clear rationale.
+The DSL may consider the following options; - Managing support for the child internally within school; - Seek advice from the social worker advice line in the MASH; - Instigate single agency intervention and work directly with the family to improve the situation: